Last Updated on March 12, 2021 by Nina Ahmedow

-Like many famous sights in big cities, it’s something you simply take a picture of and then move on.
-However, I do like the fact that they dress up this little statue of a boy on special occasions.
+With that in mind, it’s actually quite fun to have a look at the statue, and I do like the fact that they dress up this little statue of a boy on special occasions.
 Manneken Pis can also be seen in souvenir shops all over the city and in the form of chocolate in the many chocolate shops around the Grand Place.

 With Only One Day You Can’t See All the Top Things to Do in Brussels

 Of course, there were several things we didn’t manage to see, such as the Atomium.
 A visit there is considered one of the top things to do in Brussels on any guide, but we didn’t have a lot of time and decided not to take the metro all the way to the Atomium for half an hour to see it.
 It’s now one of the major attractions I haven’t seen while in a city (such as the Little Mermaid when I was in Copenhagen).

 I don’t mind at all, though, as it’s always good to have something to go back to a city for.

 All in all, Brussels is definitely worth a trip, even though we didn’t see the EU quarter or any of the museums due to the limited time we had.
 I hope, however, that when I go back one day there will be more vegan food available, as the vegan food options in Brussels were quite limited.

 What would be your top things to do in Brussels in a day?
 Do you think you’d enjoy spending a few hours in the Belgian capital?